Treading boldly: China's Ren builds global chemicals group

 Saying he has little appetite for a political career, Ren wants to remain a dedicated government-backed entrepreneur.

-"It takes a lifetime to excel in one thing," he said over a bowl of his favourite Lanzhou noodles.
+"It takes a lifetime to excel in one thing," he said over a bowl of his favorite Lanzhou noodles.